K-classes of delta-matroids and equivariant localization

 The polytope $P(\D)$ can fail to be very ample in various degrees.
 See \Cref{sec:egs} for a series of examples.
 In particular, the class $y(\D)$ may not equal $[\mathcal O_{\overline{T\cdot \L}}]$ when $L$ realizes $\D$.

 \begin{rem} \Cref{prop:OTL} also implies that the class $[\mathcal O_{\overline{T\cdot \L}}]$ depends only on the delta-matroid $\D$, independently of the realization $L$ of $\D$.
 The analogous statement fails when delta-matroids are considered as ``type C Coxeter matroids,'' a.k.a.\ symplectic matroids.
-More precisely, in \cite{BGW98}, realizations of delta-matroids are points on the Lagrangian Grassmannian $LGr(n;2n)$ consisting of maximal isotropic subspaces with respect to the standard symplectic form on $\kk^{2n}$.
-However, in this case, the $K$-class of the torus-orbit-closure of a point $\L\in LGr(n;2n)$ may not depend only on the delta-matroid that $L$ realizes.
+More precisely, in \cite{BGW98}, realizations of delta-matroids are points on the Lagrangian Grassmannian $\operatorname{LGr}(n;2n)$ consisting of maximal isotropic subspaces with respect to the standard symplectic form on $\kk^{2n}$.
+However, in this case, the $K$-class of the torus-orbit-closure of a point $\L\in \operatorname{LGr}(n;2n)$ may not be determined by the delta-matroid that $L$ realizes.
 See the following example.
-This is related to the fact that the parabolic corresponding to $OGr(n; 2n+1)$ is \emph{minuscule}, but the parabolic corresponding to $LGr(n; 2n)$ is not. \end{rem}
+This is related to the fact that the parabolic subgroup corresponding to $\operatorname{OGr}(n; 2n+1)$ is \emph{minuscule}, but the parabolic subgroup corresponding to $\operatorname{LGr}(n; 2n)$ is not \cite[Section 2.11]{MR1782635}. \end{rem}